Birding the Eastern Seaboard

 December 2025

-In the southernmost states, the first wave of spring migrants arrives between late March and early May.
+In the southernmost states, the waves of spring migrants move through between late March and early May.
 Texas, positioned along the Gulf of Mexico, is one of the first landfalls for northbound birds.
-Many arrive exhausted after their trans-Gulf crossing, gathering along the coast to feed and rest before continuing inland or following the eastern seaboard north.
+Many arrive exhausted after their trans-Gulf crossing, gathering along the coastline here to feed and rest before continuing inland or following the eastern seaboard north.
 These coastal areas are rich feeding grounds for both migratory and overwintering species, including the iconic Whooping Crane, and we may even encounter a few late-moving individuals lingering in the area.
 A boat trip through Aransas National Wildlife Refuge is a true highlight, offering the chance to see Roseate Spoonbill, Mottled Duck, pelicans, terns and a variety of waders.
 Inland, the subtropical Rio Grande Valley echoes the landscapes of north-eastern Mexico, while the hill country’s juniper and broadleaf woodlands hold Texas’s only breeding endemic, the Golden-cheeked Warbler, alongside breeding Black-capped Vireo.
 Texas is also a hotspot for butterflies, with more species recorded here than anywhere else in the United States.

 Whooping Crane